What are the best Davao tourist spots to visit, aside from the famous Samal Island? Find out more in this article.

-Near the peak of the mountain, there is a 500-meter wide crater lake where you can rest for a while or even camp as you enjoy the serene environment.
+Near the peak of the mountain, there is a 500-meter-wide crater lake where you can rest for a while or even camp as you enjoy the serene environment.
 For the Manobo tribes, the mountain is sacred.
-They believe that it is where one of the local gods reside.
+They believe that it is where one of the local gods resides.

-The mountain is also a haven of the critically-endangered Philippine monkey-eating eagle and numerous other species.
+The mountain is also a haven for the critically-endangered Philippine monkey-eating eagle and numerous other species.
 Tracks of wild deer and boar can also be seen.

 11. Tudaya Falls